MinekPo1/SaHuTOrEPoL/README.md

 ### Functions and methods

-Methods and functions can be called by following the function or method name by brackets, within which the arguments are specified.
+Methods and functions can be called by following the function or method name by brackets, within which the arguments are specified, separated by pipe characters.
 If the argument if of a different type than it should be, it is converted.
 If an argument is missing, it is constructed with no arguments being passed to the constructor.

 If a function or method is called outside of an expression it must be followed by do, as any other instruction.